soulcutter/blog.soulcutter.com/_posts/2018-03-08-local-variable-aversion-antipattern.markdown

 title:  "The Local Variable Aversion Antipattern"
 date:   2018-03-08 23:00:00 -0500
 update_date:  2018-04-08 12:00:00 -0500
 categories: ruby opinion
+preview_image: reading_non_linear_code.png
+summary: "In my experience writing Ruby, a strong aversion to using local variables is something I have noticed again and again.
+          I would propose that in most scenarios this has several under-recognized drawbacks.
+The solution is easy: use local variables."
 ---
 In my experience writing Ruby, a strong aversion to using local variables is something I have noticed again and again.
-I would propose that in *most* scenarios this has several underrecognized drawbacks.
+I would propose that in *most* scenarios this has several under-recognized drawbacks.
 The solution is easy:
 **use local variables**.

 ### Methods take more lines